Setting Up Payroll for Your Startup

 As companies get larger, obtain more hourly workers, and manage workers across multiple jurisdictions, they often seek SaaS providers that are more comprehensive, but also more expensive and often less nimble / scalable.

-SaaS Payroll Providers
+Choosing a SaaS Payroll Provider

 If you decide not to use a PEO, you are likely to pick between SaaS payroll providers that focus on startups.
 The review site G2 Crowd offers an overview of the SaaS payroll ecosystem as well as detailed user reviews.
 The three most popular providers for startups are Gusto, Rippling and Zenefits, and all are good options.